IMakeDiscordBots/shshacks2023/README.md

 - Bill Guo

-## Main Dataset Used:
+## Initial Dataset Used:
 https://www.kaggle.com/datasets/pushkar34/teeth-dataset?resource=download
-- We did also use a lot of images of peoples' grins we found online via google images
+- We did also use a lot of images of peoples' grins we found online via google images, as the kaggle dataset only contained images of singular tooths.

 ## Special thanks to:
 - Tyler Li for art help and helping us come up with the idea we ended up going with